 The American Red Cross provides shelter, shelters, food and emotional support to disaster victims, and their important work requires an effective supply chain.
 When an airplane full of supplies landed at Redding Airport, two forklifts donated by TMH were there to move food, water and other critical items.

 Only 15 business receive this distinguished award each year.
-TMH is proud to have been selected from more than 68 Toyota forklift and material handling dealerships throughout North America.
-This is the 12th time TMH has been honored with the President’s Award designation in the past 20 years.
+TMHNC is proud to have been selected from more than 68 Toyota forklift and material handling dealerships throughout North America.
+This is the 12th time TMHNC has been honored with the President’s Award designation in the past 20 years.

 Toyota Material Handling of Northern California (TMHNC) is one of Toyota’s first and longest-standing forklift dealerships in the United States.
 Here's an announcment about three changes to the senior leadership - effective May 1, 2017.